-Wheelchi is a unique well-being and personal development method which can be practiced seated and in a wheelchair.
-It combines the arts of Tai Chi Chuan, Qi Gong and Breathwork
+Wheelchi is an innovative and inclusive body and mind program.
+It combines the arts and science of Tai Chi Chuan, Qi Gong and Breathwork.

-If you are temporarily or permanently sitting, either in a chair or in a wheelchair, you can now access, learn and practice the ancients Chinese Healing and Martial Arts of Qi Gong and Tai Chi Chuan combined with unique breathing techniques from Dr Belisa Vranich.
+If you are temporarily or permanently sitting, have impaired physical mobility, you can now access, learn and practice the ancients Chinese Healing and Martial Arts of Qi Gong and Tai Chi Chuan combined with the power of breathwork.

 What is Tai Chi Chuan?

 Tai Chi is a traditional Chinese martial art very well known for its defense techniques and health benefits.